learnforpractice/pscdk-book/docs/prelude.md

 }
 ```

-- `version`: Specifies the version of the ABI.
+- `version` is used to specify the ABI version
-- `structs`: Specifies the data structures that will be used in the `actions` and `tables` structures.
+- `structs` is used to define data structures and will be used in both `actions` and `tables`
-- `actions`: Describes the actions that can be performed in the smart contract, each of which corresponds to a smart contract function.
+- `actions` describes the actions in the smart contract, with each action corresponding to a smart contract function
-- `tables`: Describes information about tables so that your web application can query on-chain database information using the `get_table_rows` RPC API.
+- `tables` describes table information, so your web application can query the on-chain database information using the `get_table_rows` RPC API